-Step 2: We do a "fast review" of your planned discharge date, checking to see if it was medically appropriate.
+Step 2: We do a fast review of your planned discharge date, checking to see if it was medically appropriate.

-- During this review, we take a look at all of the information about your hospital stay.
+• During this review, we take a look at all of the information about your hospital stay.
 We check to see if your planned discharge date was medically appropriate.
-We will check to see if the decision about when you should leave the hospital was fair and followed all the rules. - In this situation, we will use the "fast" deadlines rather than the standard deadlines for giving you the answer to this review.
+We see if the decision about when you should leave the hospital was fair and followed all the rules.

-Step 3: We give you our decision within 72 hours after you ask for a "fast review" ("fast appeal").
+Step 3: We give you our decision within 72 hours after you ask for a fast review.

-• If we say yes to your fast appeal, it means we have agreed with you that you still need to be in the hospital after the discharge date, and will keep providing your covered inpatient hospital services for as long as it is medically necessary.
+- If we say yes to your appeal, it means we have agreed with you that you still need to be in the hospital after the discharge date.
+We will keep providing your covered inpatient hospital services for as long as they are medically necessary.
 It also means that we have agreed to reimburse you for our share of the costs of care you have received since the date when we said your coverage would end.
-(You must pay your share of the costs and there may be coverage limitations that apply.)

-- If we say no to your fast appeal, we are saying that your planned discharge date was medically appropriate.
-Our coverage for your inpatient hospital services ends as of the day we said coverage would end. - o If you stayed in the hospital after your planned discharge date, then you may have to pay the full cost of hospital care you received after the planned discharge date.
+(You must pay your share of the costs and there may be coverage limitations that apply.) - If we say no to your appeal, we are saying that your planned discharge date was medically appropriate.
+Our coverage for your inpatient hospital services ends as of the day we said coverage would end. - If you stayed in the hospital after your planned discharge date, then you may have to pay the full cost of hospital care you received after the planned discharge date.

-Step 4: If we say no to your fast appeal, your case will automatically be sent on to the next level of the appeals process.
+Step 4: If we say no to your appeal, your case will automatically be sent on to the next level of the appeals process.